 Understand Medicaid’s Look-Back Period; Penalties, Exceptions & State Variances

-Last updated: January 26, 2024
+Last updated: November 21, 2024

 Medicaid’s Look-Back Period Explained

 When a senior applies for long-term care Medicaid, whether that be services in one’s home, an assisted living residence, or a nursing home, there is an asset (resource) limit.
 To be eligible for Medicaid, one cannot have assets greater than the limit.
-Medicaid’s Look-Back Period is meant to prevent Medicaid applicants from gifting assets, including selling them under fair market value, to meet Medicaid’s asset limit.
+Medicaid’s Look-Back Period is meant to discourage Medicaid applicants from gifting assets, including selling them under fair market value, to meet Medicaid’s asset limit.

 The Look-Back Period begins the date of one’s Medicaid application for long-term care.
 Generally speaking, the “look back” is 60-months (5 years).
 As an example, a Florida resident applies for Medicaid on Jan.
-1, 2024; their Look-Back Period extends back to Dec.
-31, 2018.
+1, 2025; their Look-Back Period extends back to Jan.
+1, 2020.
 All financial transactions between these dates are subject to review.

 Even after the “initial” Look-Back Period, if a Medicaid beneficiary comes into some money, say for example, via an inheritance, and gives all (or some) of the money away, they are in violation of the Look-Back Rule.
 This means that despite an initial determination that one has not violated the 60-month Look-Back Period and is receiving long-term care Medicaid, they can violate this rule, and hence, be disqualified from Medicaid benefits.